 Every year, volunteer department leads and Batcave members are required to re-apply for their positions.
 This allows everyone to get their opportunity in leadership.
 All roles are listed as vacant until the lead for the current year is instated.
-Leadership applications for 2025 are currently OPEN and LLC will begin interviews March 26th.

 Volunteer Descriptions